 Although the exact definition of the two parts of the county vary, generally we use the 56 Freeway as our divider and say that those who live north of it are in “North County” and those who live south of it are in “San Diego Metro” (there's also “East County” & “South Bay” - more on that later).

-So, are you a North County person or a San Diego Metro person?
+So, are you a North County person or a Metro San Diego person?
 What makes these two areas so different from one another and what are some good reasons to buy a home in each of them?
-You should start by reflecting on the type of person you are and what lifestyle will make you the happiest…
+I recommend you start by reflecting on what lifestyle will make you the happiest…

 Justin Gramm is the founder and principal broker of Globella Buyers Realty, your San Diego Exclusive Buyer Brokerage.

 Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.